TechnikEmpire/GQ/README.md

 ##TODO
  - ~~Mutation API.~~
  - ~~Tests for combined and nested selectors.~~
- - Reduce candidate collections BEFORE attempting to match in the event that the selector is a GQBinarySelector with the intersection operator.
-Can reduce sets by only keeping candidates that match the traits from both the left and right hand sides of the GQBinarySelector, which would drastically reduce candidates and thus drastically increase matching speed.
+ - ~~Reduce candidate collections BEFORE attempting to match in the event that the selector is a GQBinarySelector with the intersection operator.
+Can reduce sets by only keeping candidates that match the traits from both the left and right hand sides of the GQBinarySelector, which would drastically reduce candidates and thus drastically increase matching speed.~~ This was tried and abandoned, it's actually faster to just let it chew through all candidates.
  - ~~Modify `GQSelector::Match()` and related methods to return the final matched node.
 Required for child selectors and such.~~
  - ~~Work around for including root node without having to switch to the abysmal `weak_ptr` in `GQTreeMap`.~~